 Software for Digital Media, Web and Document Layout

 The Media Center has professional-grade video editing stations.
-We have a set of five MacPro CPUs with Dual 1TB drives, dual-layer DVD burning drives, and Final Cut Pro 7 Suite (Including DVD Studio Pro, Soundtrack, Motion, Color and LiveType).
-We also have Final Cut Pro X and we're transitioning to Adobe Premiere Pro as our Video Editing solution of choice.
+We have a set of four Windows systems with Quadra K4000 video cards, a new MacPro CPU with a solid state 1TB drive.
+We've transitioned to Adobe Premiere Pro as our Video Editing solution of choice, although we do still have Apple's Final Cut Pro 7 Suite and Final Cut Pro X installed on our Macintosh systems.
 All of our workstations each have their own headphone splitter-amplifiers for group work.
-We support a large data storage array supporting approximately 26 Terabytes (26,000 GB) of available space for faculty sponsored work or for turning in class video projects.
+We support a large data storage array for faculty sponsored video projects or for turning in class video assignments.
 This system allows the user to sit at any workstation and have access to the same files across the campus, no matter where they last worked.
 Our iMac machines also have legacy Final Cut Express, and iMovie for those who don't need the full bore video editing suites.

 Resources and Support